 Member: Jeff and Jackie Battle, F408548

 Plate: Plates are mounted inside of the windshield using clear suction cups and on the ladder using brackets.
-And, since we are registered as FMCA emergency hosts, we have a plate at the entrance of our driveway so visitors know without a doubt, they have found us.
+We are registered as FMCA emergency hosts, so we have a plate at the entrance of our driveway so visitors know without a doubt, they have found us.

 Location: Teton County, Idaho